Trying (Brooklyn Nine-Nine): Plot

+Amy decides that she is done with trying to have a baby.
+Later, she and Jake talk and decide that it's just something that will come someday, even if they can't control it.
+They have sex and while the result is still the same, they feel more comfortable now.
+Holt admits to Terry that his repetitive beat has been helpful as learning Russian has allowed him to pick up some useful local information.
+Terry finds a lab technician that's agreed to take all the guinea pigs in the office, much to Boyle and Rosa's relief.

 Reception

 Viewers

 According to Nielsen Media Research, the episode was seen by an estimated 1.82 million household viewers and gained a 0.6 ratings share among adults aged 18–49.
 This means that 0.6 percent of all households with televisions watched the episode.
 This was a 4% increase over the previous episode, which was watched by 1.74 million viewers and a 0.5 ratings share.
 With these ratings, Brooklyn Nine-Nine was the highest rated show on NBC for the night, seventh on its timeslot and ninth for the night, behind Last Man Standing, A Million Little Things, Carol's Second Act, The Unicorn, Mom, Young Sheldon, Station 19, and Grey's Anatomy.